-For approximately ten years I was in advertising, as a writer and a creative director.
+For approximately ten years I was in advertising, as a writer and a creative direcor.
 But after all those years, I came to understand that this was not as creative for me as I wanted it to be.
-I fell in love, and took a Sabbatical, which lasted for two and a half years.
+I madly fell in love, and took a Sabatical, which lasted for two and a half years.
 It was then, during a month’s time, that I wrote my book Ο Μισός Βέσπα.
-At the same time I started my blog, which consists of writings and poems and the last years deals with the idea of unfulfilled love and my second blog, called σελίδα 57.
+At the same time I started my blog, which cosist of writings and poems and the last years deals with the idea of unfullfiled love and my secong blog, called paged 57.
 The name of that blog, actually comes from my book.
-On σελίδα 57.
-I have written down the word: wink.
+On page 57 I have written down the word: wink.
 Just to give a heads up to whoever is reading my book, whatever they are going through.
 In 2009, I got back to advertising, only for a couple of years.
 After it became clear to me that I had to follow my dream to become a writer, I started looking for someone to publish Ο Μισός Βέσπα, which didn’t take that long and now I have my first book published and my second on the way!

 How long did it take you to write your second book of one-minute novels?
 Tell me more about the process of getting something on paper.

-What happens after you have finished writing a book?
+What happens after you have finished your book?

-Oh, I get depressed.
-It is definitely postpartum depression.
+Oh, I get dipressed.
+It is definetely postpartum depression.

 What do you love doing?